 Ithaca's history commenced some 6000 years ago and since then the island has been continuously inhabited.

 Ithaca is famed for being the kingdom of the wily King Odysseus, the hero of Trojan Wars who took 20 years to return to Ithaca and immortalised in Homer's epic 'The Odyssey'.

 During the island's long history, a series of conquerors (Roman, Byzantine, Norman, Venetian, French, Russian, Turkish, English) left their mark on the history and culture of Ithaca.

-The capital of Ithaca is Vathi and there are fourteen villages scattered around the island.
+The capital of Ithaca is Vathi and there are fourteen picturesque villages dotted around the island.

-Today, these pretty little villages are sparsely populated with many Ithacans migrating to the four corners of the globe.
+Today, these villages are sparsely populated with many Ithacans having migrated to the four corners of the globe.

-Ithacans have always been a seafaring people and like their famous ancestor, fond of travelling.
-Australia was a favourite destination and two of the first Ithacans to migrate here were Georgios Morfesis (in 1840) and Andreas Lekatsas from Exoghi (in 1845).
+Ithacans have always been a seafaring people and like their famous ancestor, Odysseus, fond of travelling.
+Since the mid 1800s Australia has been a preferred destination for migrating Ithacans with the earliest Ithacans to arrive here being Georgios Morfesis (in 1840) and Andreas Lekatsas from Exoghi (in 1845).